‘Counting On’ Crew Member Drops Hint About Whether The Duggar Family Will Return To TV

 Rotan’s presence in Arkansas isn’t the only sign that Counting On may be returning to TV in the near future.
 On November 24, TLC updated the show’s Facebook page for the first time in weeks.
 Many of the page’s followers responded to the Thanksgiving-centered post by asking when the next season of the show will start.

 Some fans of the Duggar family have been concerned about the actions of one Counting On star putting the future of the show in jeopardy.
-As reported by the Hollywood Gossip, there was rampant speculation that the show would be cancelled after Jill Duggar’s husband, Derick Dillard, made transphobic remarks about another TLC star.
+As reported by the Hollywood Gossip, there was rampant speculation that the show would be canceled after Jill Duggar’s husband, Derick Dillard, made transphobic remarks about another TLC star.
 The network later announced that it had cut ties with Derick and that he hadn’t “participated in Counting On for months.”
 The statement seemed to indicate that the other stars of the show have been filming since last season’s finale aired.

 TLC has also decided to exclude Josh Duggar from Counting On, so John Rotan and the rest of the show’s camera crew were presented with a unique challenge if they were indeed in Arkansas to film the Duggars’ Thanksgiving celebration.
 Josh and Derick both appear in the Thanksgiving photos on the Duggar Family website, meaning that the crew had to carefully film around both of them.